-In the course we will explore the dynamics, genres, and goals of college writing, and develop a writing process to leverage that writing know-how as you tackle college writing tasks.
-Through interpretation and analysis of texts, we will develop clear thinking and effective writing that give form and coherence to complex ideas.
-We practice these skills by writing for various audiences and rhetorical situations, and in various forms.
+Stretch English I is the first semester of a yearlong ENGL 1A.
+The second semester, Stretch English II, continues the work you begin in fall.
+Together, these two courses engage students to explore the dynamics, genres, and goals of college writing, and to develop a writing process to leverage that writing know-how as they tackle college writing tasks.
+Through interpretation and analysis of texts, students in Stretch English I and II develop the clear thinking and effective writing that give form and coherence to complex ideas.
+Students practice these skills by writing for various audiences and rhetorical situations, and in various forms.
+Thank you for choosing to become part of this yearlong GE Area A2 learning community.

-Stretch extends your course of study: Our course "stretches" the English 1A curriculum from one to two semesters, allowing us more time develop habits of mind that support college learning, to expand writing tools and practices, and hone reading and writing skills.
+The yearlong Stretch extends your course of study: The Stretch English course in which you have enrolled "stretches" the English 1A curriculum from one to two semesters.
+This allows you more time to develop habits of mind that support college learning, to expand your writing tools and practices, and hone your reading and writing skills.
 This added time to prepare will ensure that you are ready to transfer your writing experience and knowledge to the writing you will do in your other courses.

-Stretch invites you into a learning community: This semester you are enrolled in Stretch English I, and next term, provided you successfully complete the fall course, you will enroll in Stretch English II.
+The yearlong Stretch invites you into a learning community: This semester you are enrolled in Stretch English I. Next term, provided you successfully complete the fall course, you will enroll in Stretch English II.
 You will study with the same instructor and writing colleagues from fall.
-Together your class cohort will use reading and writing to explore your section's inquiry project over a full year.
+Together your class cohort uses reading and writing to explore your section's inquiry project over a full year.